The algebraic small object argument as a saturation: The algebraic small object argument

 \subsubsection{Algebraic weak factorization systems}

-We recall the definition of an algebraic weak factorization system.
-The original definition is due to \textcite{grandis-tholen:06} under the name \emph{natural weak factorization system}.
-The definition we give here includes an additional distributivity condition which was introduced by Garner \cite{garner:09}.
+The original definition of \textsc{awfs} is due to \textcite{grandis-tholen:06} under the name \emph{natural weak factorization system}.
+The definition we use here includes an additional distributivity condition which was introduced by Garner \cite{garner:09}.
+Recall from \cref{sec:intro:results} that an \textsc{awfs} $(\comonad{L},\monad{R})$ on a category $\cat{E}$ consists of a pair of a comonad $\comonad{L} = (L,\Phi,\Sigma)$ and monad $\monad{R} = (R,\Lambda,\Pi)$ such that $L,R$ define a functorial factorization, $\Phi \co L \to \Id$ and $\Lambda \co \Id \to R$ are of the form